-This step will use the CHARSET_CLEAN setting for the charset, that charset must hacking called "Cross Site Scripting" or XSS attack.
+This step is always run for security reasons, to prevent a certain tvpe of hacking called "Cross Site Scripting" or XSS attack.
 If the charset is not specified, or is not a compatible charset, the default of ISO-8859-1 is used.